 - 1/2 cup store-bought chocolate sauce ( the kind you put in chocolate milk or on ice cream)

-- Whisk together milk and remaining 6 tablespoons sugar in a medium saucepan.
+- Whisk together milk and the remaining 6 tablespoons sugar in a medium saucepan.
 Bring to a boil over medium-high heat.
 Slowly pour milk mixture into egg mixture, whisking constantly.

 - Pour mixture back into saucepan.
 Cook, whisking constantly, over medium-high heat until thickened, about 2 minutes.
 Remove from heat, and pour through a sieve into a medium bowl.
 Whisk in butter and vanilla.
 Set pudding aside